 When search seemed to be a solved problem PageRank showed they had just scratched the surface

 When Page and Brin managed to create a search engine that was 10x better than competing engines, it made clear that search was all but a solved issue.
-At the end of 1990s Page came out with its algorithm, PageRank, which managed to rank the entire web based on relevance and authoritativeness of the web pages it indexed.
+At the end of the 1990s Page came out with its algorithm, PageRank, which managed to rank the entire web based on relevance and authoritativeness of the web pages it indexed.

 It took off right away!
 It was at that point that many of Google’s competitors understood that search was just at the embryonic stage.
 It was by then that Google had already taken over the search market, yet revenue was still far away.